AngleProtocol/angle-docs/deprecated/core-module/hedging-agents/faq-ha.md

 ## Is there a maintenance margin like in centralized exchanges?

 Yes.
-If the margin ratio goes below a certain threshold, your position should get liquidiated by keepers.
+If the margin ratio goes below a certain threshold, your position should get liquidated by keepers.
 The maintenance margin depends on the stablecoin/collateral pair concerned.
 For instance for wETH/EUR pair, the maintenance margin should be set at `6.25%`.

 ## Are there minimum or maximum leverage as a HA?